Determining subtree movement distance and consensus between cell trees: Abstract

 \section{Abstract}

-The mutational heterogeneity of tumours can be described with a tree representing the evolutionary history of the tumour.
+The mutational heterogeneity of tumors can be described with a tree representing the evolutionary history of the tumor.
 With noisy sequencing data there may be uncertainty in the inferred tree structure, while we may also wish to study patterns in the evolution of cancers in different patients.
-In such situations, understanding tree similarities is a key challenge, and therefore we present an approach to determine distances between trees.
-Considering the bounded height of trees, we determine the distances associated with the swap operations over strings.
-While in general, by solving the {\sc Maximum Common Almost $v$-tree} problem between two trees, we describe an efficient approach to determine the minimum number of operations to transform one tree into another.
-The inherent noise in current statistical methods for constructing mutation evolution trees of cancer cells presents a significant challenge: handling such collections of trees to determine a consensus tree that accurately represents the set and evaluating the extent of their variability or dispersion.
-Given a set of mutation trees and the notion of distance, there are at least two natural ways to define the ``target'' tree, such as a min-sum (\emph{median tree}) or a min-max (\emph{closest tree}) of a set of trees.
-Thus, considering a set of trees as input and dealing with the {\sc median} and {\sc closest} problems, we prove that both problems are \NP-complete, even with only three input trees.
-In addition, we develop algorithms to obtain upper bounds on the median and closest solutions, which are analysed by the experiments presented on generated and on real databases.
-We show a fast way to find consensus trees with better results than any tree in the input set while still preserving all internal structure.
+In such settings, understanding similarities between trees and which mutations are required to transform one tree into another is a key challenge.
+To address this, we define a tree operation called \emph{subtree movement} (\emph{SBM}), and we prove that deciding the SBM distance between two trees is \NP-complete.
+Nevertheless, we show that the SBM distance is closely related to the \emph{maximum common almost $v$-tree} problem (\emph{MCAT}), which is solvable in polynomial time, thus providing an upper bound on the SBM distance.
+Another significant challenge arises from the inherent noise in current statistical methods for constructing mutation evolution trees of cancer cells: analyzing such collections of trees to determine a consensus tree that accurately represents the set and evaluating the extent of their variability or dispersion.
+Given a set of cell trees and a notion of distance, there are at least two natural ways to define the “target” tree: as a min-sum representative (median tree) or as a min-max representative (closest tree).
+Thus, considering a set of trees as input, we study the \emph{median} and \emph{closest} problems, and show that both problems are \NP-complete, even when restricted to three input trees, under SBM operations defined by the MCAT solution.
+In addition, we develop algorithms to obtain upper bounds on the {\sc median} and {\sc closest} solutions and evaluate them experimentally on synthetic and real datasets.
+Our experiments indicate that the solutions obtained by the proposed algorithms summarize the input cell trees better than any tree in the input set.